 Hurricanes.
 Pollution.
 Drought.
 Extreme heat.

 Georgians already know the devastating effects of these and other climate challenges.
-In fact, two-thirds of Georgia residents believe in climate change, and nearly five-in-three believe the president and Congress should do more about it.
+In fact, 72% of Georgia residents believe in climate change, and 3 in 5 believe the President and Congress should do more about it.

 But Donald Trump — and his allies like David Perdue and Kelly Loeffler — have ignored the threat entirely.
 The result?
 Unless we act, things will get worse before they get better.